libp2p/specs/relay/DCUtR.md

 the use of relays as a fallback for the cases where a direct connection is not possible.

-In this draft, we describe a synchronization protocol for direct connectivity with hole punching that eschews signaling servers and utilizes existing relay connections instead.
+In this specification, we describe a synchronization protocol for direct connectivity with hole punching that eschews signaling servers and utilizes existing relay connections instead.
 That is, peers start with a relay connection and synchronize directly, without the use of a signaling server.
 If the hole punching attempt is successful, the peers _upgrade_ their connection to a direct connection and they can close the relay connection.
 If the hole punching attempt fails, they can keep using the relay connection as they were.

 ## The Protocol